Alan Crook: Rostrum

 Crook handed around copies of the constitution of The Rostrum club of Manchester.
 Each attendee read a paragraph.
 The meeting resolved that a society to be called Australian Rostrum No. 1 was formed.
 It was also resolved that the meeting be adjourned to Sunday 10 August 1930 and to meet at the junction of Middle Harbour Creek and Rocky Creek, near East Killara, over 3 kilometres (about 2 miles) above the Roseville Bridge.

 At the next meeting on the evening of Thursday 28 August 1930, Crook was elected Chief Gardian of Order (Secretary), Robert Swainson, Speaker of the Last Word (Critic / Coach), and John Reaburn, Purseholder (Treasurer).
 It was decided to limit club membership to a maximum of 25.
 A constitution was developed in August 1931 allowing for additional clubs with a federated model of zoned centralised state based Daises for their oversight.

-Crook was an effective organiser with an eye for detail.
-He was persuasive, a good communicator and while he was a good competent public speaker, he was not a great orator.
+Crook was regarded as an effective organiser with an eye for detail.
+He was considered a persuasive, good communicator and while he was a competent public speaker, he was not known as a great orator.

 A second club was formed on 6 November 1931, as a result of Crook writing to a number of acquaintances encouraging them to join him in the lunch time club starting on that day.
 Crook was elected president of this club.
 Within a few weeks average attendance reached 20 members.
 With a third club being formed in 1933, a Dais was therefore formed with representation from the 3 clubs.
 Alan Crook was elected Dais secretary, and continued in this role for 36 years until his death in 1965.